AbdullahTwin/trainingrepo/README.md

-Test README for test github repo
+First repo to work on personal projects.